zuplo/docs/docs/articles/zuplo-context.md

 below).
 A `Response` indicates that the policy wants to short-circuit the command chain and stop processing, returning that response to the client.
 Most likely you simply want to return that object depending on your scenario.
-If it returns a `Request` object then that is probably a freshly minted `Request` object that was created by the policy.
+If it returns a `Request` object then that's probably a freshly minted `Request` object that was created by the policy.
 In most scenarios you should use this request and return it to the runtime.
-The original request will now be in a locked state, cannot be cloned and any body cannot be read.
+The original request will now be in a locked state, can't be cloned and any body can't be read.
 This could result in errors like `This ReadableStream is currently locked to a reader`.

 ```ts